thegavereguy/parallel_programming_final/README.md

 - `apps`
     - Source code for test executables and the MPI solution
-- `framework`
-    - Source code for the Vulkan framework
 - `include/lib`
     - Header files of the libraries
 - `scripts`
     - Bash and python scripts to build, run benchmarks and visualize results
-- `shaders`
-    - Source code for GLSL shaders
 - `src`
     - Source code of the libraries
 - `tests`